williamberrios/I2A2/README.md

 ## Python I2A2

+Context
++ A famous casino suddenly faces a huge decline in its revenue.
+So the casino decides to offer a new Poker online version.
+Can you help them write an algorithm to ranking the Poker hands?

 A Poker hand is consists for 5 cards;
 Each card has a string with 2 (two) characters.
 The first character is the card value and it can have the values below, ranked from lowest to highest:
 + 2